meltingice/meltingice.net/_posts/2013-03-06-a-coffeescript-base-class.md

 bar.d     # gets Bar::c
 {% endhighlight %}

 I've setup [a repository](https://github.com/meltingice/coffeescript-module) for the Module class if you would like to contribute.
-Otherwise, if you have any ideas or suggestions, shoot me a message on [Twitter](http://twitter.com/meltingice).
+The project is also on [NPM](http://npmjs.org), and if you would like an easy way to use it in your own NodeJS project simply run `npm install coffeescript-module`.